Understanding Depression -- Diagnosis and Treatment

 Because adolescents do not tolerate side effects well and tend to stop taking their medication, TCAs are not recommended for them as first-line treatments.
 In addition, heart rhythm problems have been seen in children and adolescents taking desipramine, a TCA, so caution should be taken when this medication is prescribed to this population.

 The third group of antidepressants, the monoamine oxidase inhibitors (MAOIs), like Parnate, Nardil, and the skin patch EMSAM, have also proved effective.
 MAOIs may sometimes work more quickly than the TCAs, but they require avoiding certain foods (such as aged meats and cheeses) and certain other medicines that can also affect serotonin or raise blood pressure.
 MAOIs are usually prescribed only if the SSRIs and the TCAs or other depression medicines that can be simpler to take fail to bring improvement.

 Lithium carbonate, which is a drug commonly used for manic depression, is also sometimes used to treat depression in combination with an antidepressant.
 Today, atypical antipsychotics have become the most widely prescribed class of medications that are added on to an antidepressant after an incomplete initial response.
-Two in particular, Seroquel XR and Abilify, are FDA-approved as add-on therapy, regardless of the presence or absence of psychosis (delusions or hallucinations).
+Two in particular, Seroquel XR and Abilify, are FDA-approved as add-on therapy for antidepressants, regardless of the presence or absence of psychosis (delusions or hallucinations).
 However, atypical antipsychotics can have many possible side effects, including weight gain, changes in blood sugar and cholesterol, sedation, and abnormal movements.

 Your health care provider can recommend the best medicine for you.